robelias/Aleph-Unity-Technical-Test/README.md

 Other shortcut actions are:

-• **R:** To view the last inspected piece of art, provided that you have already seen the details of one.
+• **R:** To view the last inspected artwork, provided that you have already seen the details of one.

 • **Tab**: To open the gallery selector and to travel between them you can use the [1] and [2] buttons.